2AA4-W23/Piraten-Karpen---DavisLenover/README.md

 Remark: **We are assuming here you are using a _real_ shell (e.g., anything but PowerShell on Windows)**

 ## Trace Mode
- * Trace mode is available by running the main method in PiratenKarpen with argument **"traceActive"** **NOTE: This WILL produce a very large output log to console if the amount of rounds played is high!**
+ * Trace mode is available by running the main method in PiratenKarpen with argument **'traceActive'** **NOTE: This WILL produce a very large output log to console if the amount of rounds played is high!**

 ## Feature Backlog